Category Archives: My Life

 If inertia is a force that leads us to continue doing what we’ve done before, by definition even the tiniest change in trajectory will begin to create a new force in a different direction.

-Perhaps in this way, the smallest of actions can ultimately lead to the biggest of changes.
+Perhaps in this way, the smallest actions can ultimately lead to the biggest accomplishments.

-I experienced the power of this myself a few weeks ago, on a cold February day.
+I experienced the power of this a while ago, on a cold February day in Phoenix, Arizona.
 And on a whim, I filmed a little video to capture my epiphany…

 FULL TRANSCRIPT